+MAC Clone Service.
 To use MAC address cloning, select Enable.
-Otherwise, keep the default, Disable.

-User Defined Entry.
+MAC Address.
 Enter the MAC Address registered with your ISP.
 Then click the Save Settings button.

-Clone Your PC's MAC.
-If you want to clone the MAC address of the PC you are currently using to configure the Router, then click the Clone Your PC's MAC button.
+Clone.
+If you want to clone the MAC address of the PC you are currently using to configure the Router, then click the Clone button.
 The Router will automatically detect your PC's MAC address, so you do NOT have to call your ISP to change the registered MAC address to the Router's MAC address.
 It is recommended that the PC registered with the ISP is used to open the MAC Address Clone screen.

 When you have finished making changes to this screen, click the Save Settings button to save the changes, or click the Cancel Changes button to undo your changes.
-For help information, click Help.
+Help information is shown on the right-hand side of a screen.
+For additional information, click More.

-Figure 5-9: Setup Tab - MAC Address Clone
+Figure 5-11: Setup Tab - MAC Address Clone